 These efforts will address the Whole Community Concept, involving National Preparedness Goals for a broader scope of participants.
-By building from the planning work and stakeholder involvement
+By building from the planning work and stakeholder involvement conducted to date, the Unmet Needs Assessment performed for CDBG-DR is maximizing the efficient use of federal taxpayer dollars already spent on the local recovery process.

-&lt;sup>5 On August 7, 2017 South Carolina was notified that the state would receive an additional \$29,871,000 for recovery efforts outlined in this Action Plan.
+5 On August 7, 2017 South Carolina was notified that the state would receive an additional \$29,871,000 for recovery efforts outlined in this Action Plan.
 As a result of that funding notification, South Carolina is required to update the unmet needs assessment.
 That update is located in the section of this document entitled "Unmet Needs Assessment Update - September 2017" beginning on page 63.